-We intend to adopt the 2021 Plan, which will be effective on the day prior to the first public trading date of our common stock.
+We have approved the 2021 Plan, which became effective on the day prior to the first public trading date of our common stock.
 The principal purpose of the 2021 Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards and cash-based performance bonus awards.
 The material terms of the 2021 Plan, as it is currently contemplated, are summarized below.